Provision of advisory and drafting services to non-government senators.

 |Procedural scripts prepared

-During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee, assisting them to fulfil their responsibilities in accordance with the Standing Orders.
+During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.

-- the Disallowance Alert, the Scrutiny of Disallowable Instruments and the Senate Disallowable Instruments List (updated online as required)
+- publication of the Delegated Legislation Monitor (every Senate sitting week) and the Disallowance Alert and Scrutiny of Disallowable Instruments Alert (updated online as required)

 Public information and parliamentary research